Michigan Court Records

 How to Get a Marriage License in Michigan

 A marriage license gives intending couples the right to marry anywhere within Michigan.
 Once issued, the license becomes valid for 33 days, during which the couple must marry in a ceremony.
-While the application process varies slightly in each county, most residents can obtain a license by following several general steps.
+While the application process varies slightly in each county, most residents can obtain a license by following several general steps:

 Step 1.
 Meet the State Requirements

-In order to get a license, intending spouses must meet the state eligibility requirements.
+To get a license, intending spouses must meet the state eligibility requirements.
 These include:

-• Residency Requirements: Applicants who wish to marry must obtain a license from the county clerk of the county in which one party resides, per Michigan state law (MCL 551.101, 104, 106)
+- Residency Requirements: Applicants who wish to marry must obtain a license from the county clerk of the county in which one party resides, per Michigan state law (MCL 551.101, 104, 106)

 Step 2.
 Collect Required Documentation

 For proof of residency, applicants must provide documentation showing their correct address.
-Acceptable options include passports, driver's licenses, or state IDs.
+Acceptable options include passports, driver’s licenses, or state IDs.
 Applicants who are non-US citizens with no state-issued ID must provide a valid foreign passport and appear in person.
 Both applicants must also provide social security numbers.
 Applicants who do not have a social security number must sign an affidavit stating why (e.g., foreigner, work visa, student visa).
+The county clerk may require additional documents to verify eligibility.

 Step 3.
 Fill out the Application